Skip to main content

 Not every tool is worth running yourself.
 Some categories of open source software make sense for small businesses:

-- Boilerplates and codebases.
-If you need custom software built, starting from an open source boilerplate can save months of development.
-You get production-ready infrastructure with the customization you need.
+• Blueprints and codebases.
+If you need custom software built, starting from an open source blueprint can save months of development.
+You get production ready infrastructure with the customization you need.

 How to Get Started

 Start small.
-Pick one tool you are currently paying for that is mission- critical but expensive.
+Pick one tool you're currently paying for that is mission critical but expensive.
 Research open source alternatives.
-Evaluate whether you can self-host or whether you need a managed option.
+Evaluate whether you can self host or whether you need a managed option.

 If the technical requirements feel overwhelming, find a technical partner.
 Someone who can evaluate the options, set up what you need, and maintain it going forward.
 The cost of that support is often lower than the ongoing subscription savings.

-We maintain open source boilerplates and offer commercial licenses for businesses that want production-ready codebases.
-If you are evaluating options, we are happy to talk through what makes sense for your situation.
+We maintain open source blueprints and offer commercial licenses for businesses that want production ready codebases.
+If you're evaluating options, we're happy to talk through what makes sense for your situation.

-Browse our open source projects on GitHub.
+Browse our open source projects.
 Free to use, fork, and build on.